devthauan/DSTemplate/README.md

 4. `USER_GROUP_ID` Your user group id collected from the command ```id``` on the bash terminal.  (default = 0)
 > **Note:** You don't need to fill the `USER_ID` and `USER_GROUP_ID` at the creation, you can later update these values inside the path `'repo_name/env/.env'`. (`repo_name` is the name you chose for the folder).

-Once you have gathered all the necessary information, you will execute the command ```cookiecutter DSTemplate ```.
+Once you have gathered all the necessary information, you will execute the command ```cookiecutter https://github.com/devthauan/DSTemplate ```.
 This action will initiate the creation of the project, prompting the user to either provide the requested information or press Enter to accept the default values.

 ## Folder organization